 This is my new sitting room, and I'm going to spend lots of time here.
 Below is a before shot.

 The Metrie moulding and Farrow and Ball paint make all the difference.
 I can hardly believe how significantly these rooms have been transformed.
 Metrie is just the best, and I'm so happy I decided to do this moulding treatment.
 Working with them is a pleasure, and their mouldings are of such high quality.
 I've got the entire house to renovate, and I'll definitely be replicating aspects of this in other parts of the house.
+Go here to read more about the mouldings and the specific Metrie products used.

 As for the paint, I've used All White from Farrow and Ball before, and it's my favorite.
 It's expensive, and you can easily see why.
 The quality is amazing.
 The All White is a lovely shade of white that's pure, but still soft.
+Read more about the paint here.

 I fell in love with Susie Kwiatkowski's hydrangea paintings at Mecox Gardens here in Dallas.
 They can't keep them on the walls for anytime at all there, and it's easy to see why.
 I'm so happy to have one to enjoy in my happy little room.
 She's so talented -- aren't the colors perfect in here?